Who should you trust to draft your Will?

 The purpose of a Will is to say what should happen to the things which you own and to appoint someone to deal with everything that needs to be done following your death.
 A well drafted Will should avoid many of the common pitfalls which arise following death and make everything easier for the people you leave behind.
 A badly drafted Will can lead to an irretrievable breakdown in relationships within a family in addition to causing financial loss.

-Sue Dayment, Steve Cole, Sean Mercer and Sam Porter at Scott Richards are all Will specialists.
-They have been preparing Wills for clients for over 20 years respectively and prior to this they all undertook the necessary academic training, which takes 6 – 7 years.
+Sean Mercer and Joanne Osborne at Scott Richards are Will specialists.
+They have both been preparing Wills for clients for many years.
 Their knowledge and experience of the many complex family and financial situations people need to address when preparing a Will helps to guide clients through the process.
 They will make the process as straightforward as possible and ensure that you address all the issues relevant to you and your family.
 Your Will should reflect exactly what you would like to happen when you die.
 The importance of this cannot be underestimated.

 By comparison to Solicitors, Will writers often complete only a week of training.
 The law relating to Wills is extremely complex and inexperienced Will drafters can, and in our experience invariably do, fail to recognise problem areas which someone better qualified would identify.